MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/administration/conditional-access-and-multi-factor-authentication-in-flow.md

 Related to Effect 6, the creation and execution of SharePoint out-of-box flows, such as the _Request Signoff_ and _Page Approval_ flows, can be blocked by conditional access policies.
 [Control access to SharePoint and OneDrive data based on network location](/sharepoint/control-access-based-on-network-location) indicates that these policies can cause access issues that affect both first-party and third-party apps.

 This scenario applies both to the network location and to conditional access policies (such as Disallow Unmanaged Devices).
 Support for the creation of SharePoint out-of-box flows is currently in development.
-We will post more information in this article when this support becomes available.
+We'll post more information in this article when this support becomes available.

 In the interim, we advise users to create similar flows themselves, and manually share these flows with the desired users, or to disable conditional access policies if this functionality is required.